Trump lashes out at ‘weak and tired’ Republican congressional leadership

-Trump did not single out any Republican leaders by name, but Senate Majority Leader Mitch McConnell (R-Ky.) appeared to be among those he was targeting.
+Trump did not name any Republican leaders, but Senate Majority Leader Mitch McConnell (R-Ky.) appeared to be among those he was targeting.
 Two weeks ago, McConnell recognized Biden as the president-elect.
 He has also discouraged GOP senators from participating in challenges to the electoral college votes when Congress meets to certify the results next week.

 House votes to override Trump’s veto of defense bill, setting up first such rebuke during his presidency